S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 # Congestion Control Evaluation Suite
 This is the design document for Congestion Control Evaluation Suite Extension for [NeST](https://gitlab.com/nitk-nest/nest).

 This is a benchmarking tool, which we hope will help people to benchmark new congestion control algorithms.
-This tool is compliant with [RFC 9743](https://datatracker.ietf.org/doc/rfc9743/).

-The tool has a few standard tests, and running these tests will output some traces, graphs and statistics.
+The tool would have a few standard tests, compliant with [RFC 9743](https://datatracker.ietf.org/doc/rfc9743/), and running these tests will output some traces, graphs and statistics.
 We leave it to the user to interpret these results.

-Design goals
+Design goals (looking for comments and suggestions)
  - The test outcomes must be statistically consistent.
  - Have a way to load in custom implementations of CCAs and not just kernel modules.